Kansas Layoffs — August 2015

 |---|---|---|---|---|

-Topping the list was Sprint at its Overland Park facility, reporting 12 affected workers.
-Sprint followed with 0 workers.
+The single largest action involved Sprint at its Overland Park facility, reporting 12 affected workers.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.